bluebindu/bluebindu.github.io/content/logbook/AI-ist-Tot-Theory of Mind-LLMs-Non-Dual-Śaiva-Tantra/index.md

 date = "2023-11-27"
 +++

+# *Excerpts*

 >The function of the ordinary, feeble means of knowledge is to
 >make apparent some previously unknown fact.
 Therefore, these are
->neither useful nor capable of establishing Awareness, which is inde-
->pendent, undivided, and continuously revealing itself.
+>neither useful nor capable of establishing Awareness, which is independent, undivided, and continuously revealing itself.

->As it is said in the Trikas ̄ara (‘The Essence of the Trinity’):
+>As it is said in the *Trikasāra* (‘The Essence of the Trinity’):
 >‘If a person desires to step on the shadow of his head
 >with his own foot, he will find his head will never be in the
 >same place of his foot.
 The power of the Point is similar.’

 >—*Pratyabhijñāhṛdayam* (Tr.
 Wallis 2017)

-## Preface: My Era of Eat, Pray, Love
+# Preface: My Era of Eat, Pray, Love

 In writing this paper, I was reminded of the kinds of philosophical discussions I had with a teacher at the foothills of the Himalayas in northern India.
 Every day was the same.
-Before sunrise we participated in p ̄uj ̄a (ritual offerings), wrapped in woolen blankets.
+Before sunrise we participated in *pūjā* (ritual offerings), wrapped in woolen blankets.
 As the doors of the horizon opened, we meditated on the banks of a rivulet fed by the waters of the mightier Ganga in the company of cows that carefully trod around us like the river that flows around a rock.